MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-hun-vat-declaration-hungary.md

 <p>&nbsp;</p>

-15.Select the **Attachments** button in the upper-right corner of the page, and download the electronic file that was generated.
+15. Select the **Attachments** button in the upper-right corner of the page, and download the electronic file that was generated.
 You should then manually upload this file to the tax authority tool or portal.

 ## <a name="run-a-vat"></a>Run a VAT declaration for multiple legal entities